Explore Virtual Therapy for Addiction & Mental Health

 Medical Supervision

-Drug and alcohol detoxification often occurs in a medically supervised setting, such as a detox center or a specialized unit within a rehabilitation facility.
-Medical supervision ensures the safety and well-being of individuals throughout the detox process.
+A common question for incoming patients is what happens during detox in a medically supervised setting.
+During this time, medical professionals closely monitor vital signs, administer medications as needed, and provide round-the-clock support to ensure a stable environment.
 Medical professionals closely monitor vital signs, administer medications as needed, and provide round-the-clock support.
 The presence of medical supervision helps manage complications and provides a supportive environment for individuals undergoing detox.

 Medication-Assisted Treatment